-The State of Illinois has a number of laws which allow the government to suspend or revoke a person’s driving privileges.
+The State of Illinois has a number of laws that allow the government to suspend or revoke a person’s driving privileges.

 Especially for those who live in the Chicago suburbs, not being able to drive can at best be a huge inconvenience and expense and, at worst, mean that the person can no longer support himself or herself financially.

 As is the case in other states, Illinois will suspend the driving privileges of those accused of drunk or drugged driving.

 A first-time offender, for example, will face a suspension of six months unless he or she agrees to use what is commonly referred to as an ignition interlock device at his or her personal expense.

 Refusing a blood or breath test, or a subsequent drunk or drugged driving arrest, will result in a one-year license suspension.
 Someone who is a repeat offender and refuses a breath or blood test will receive a three-year suspension.